Console Initial Setup

 - Jira

 If Console is to be deployed without one or more of these tools, Console needs to be configured to disable the integration.
-The following shows example bigbang-values.yaml
+The following is a bigbang-values.yaml

 packages: